 Continued TA Service: Students who will be temporarily leaving TA assignments are permitted to consider some limited ongoing duties (e.g., grading, preparing course materials, or other non-intensive duties).
 Such services cannot be required by TA supervisors as a condition of the accommodation; and, if agreed upon at all, should be negotiated sensitively with the student’s needs in mind.
 The student should recognize that it may not be feasible to return to a TA assignment after the Childbirth Accommodation period, and should work with her department proactively to make alternative arrangements for ongoing support.
 In this regard, departments are encouraged to make reasonable efforts on behalf of the student but are not required to continue salary payments if arrangements cannot be made.
 With appropriate advance planning, such circumstances should be rare.
 When they occur, however, departments should consult with the Dean for Graduate Education about the availability of assistance for the remainder of the relevant term.

-Stipend payments: For the period of accommodation, stipend payments for supported students will be made from the Childbirth Accommodation Fund, at an approved rate to be set annually by the Institute.
-If the student’s existing stipend exceeds the approved stipend rate, the student receives the approved rate during the accommodation period.
-If the student’s existing stipend rate falls below the approved stipend rate, then the student continues to receive that stipend and not the higher approved rate.
+Stipend payments: For the period of accommodation, stipend payments for supported students will be made from the Childbirth Accommodation Fund at the rate used in the existing RA or TA appointment, if the rate is within an approved range set annually by the Institute.
+If the student’s existing stipend rate exceeds the approved stipend range, the student receives the maximum approved rate during the accommodation period.
+If the student’s existing stipend rate falls below the approved stipend range, then the student continues to receive that stipend and not a higher one.

 Notification: Upon notification of the impending or actual childbirth by the student and the student’s physician, the Office of the Dean for Graduate Education will notify relevant department and central administrative offices that Childbirth Accommodation has been approved and the dates for which the period has been granted.
 It is the student’s responsibility to work with faculty and with departmental administrators to make arrangements for course completion and for continuation of research activities before and following the period.
 International students are advised to ensure their continued compliance with current immigration regulations as they plan for the period.